Our educational tools and programs build awareness to push back against the forces of historical and structural racism.

 Monthly spaces to build relationships and understanding by viewing and discussing films on equity and social justice issues.
 For more information, contact Yesenia Regalado, firstname.lastname@example.org.

 The Weaver Learning Lab is a space to slow down and take a more holistic approach to addressing racism.
 With an emphasis on the inner awareness needed for outward action, Weavers explore the challenges in seeking equity, justice, and liberation alongside others on the same journey.
-We invite you to apply to phase 1 of the Weaver Learning Lab before September 18th by clicking on the button below.
+Learn more by clicking on the button below.

 Brave spaces where people of the same race come together to share freely without bystanders, for the purpose of re-entering racially mixed spaces with greater self-awareness, less self-judgment, and stronger confidence.
 For more information, contact Keren Cabral, email@example.com.